data#

 bool equal_storage(const LogicalStore &other) const

-other – The
+- other – The - LogicalStoreto compare with.

 -